wp-plugins/cricket-moods/readme.txt

 == Screenshots ==

-1. An example of the moods output in action.
+1. An example of a blog post with moods as the reader sees it.
 2. A view of the "Write Post" screen with the selectable moods.
+3. The options panel.

 == Change Log ==